opendaylight/docs/docs/documentation.rst

 * **User/Operator:** for people looking to use the feature without writing code

   * Should include an overview of the project/feature
-  * Should include description of availble configuration options and what they do
+  * Should include description of available configuration options and what they do

 * **Developer:** for people looking to use the feature in code without modifying